JaccovdP/simpower-frontend/public/regulations/carrera-cup-s2/README.md

  - Protests must be made before the Tuesday after the event at 12:00 UTC
  - Please provide as much information as you can so the stewards can correctly identify the incident (Lap number, corner)
 - In the case that a protest occurs, the stewards will attempt to speak to both drivers before finalising their decision.
 Full explanations will be given in writing over discord.
-- It is completely at the stewards discretion what penalty is applied, please respect the decision
+- It is completely at the stewards discretion what penalty is applied, please respect the decision.
+Appealing a decision is not possible.
 - The following incident limit will be in place for this series
  - First penalty at 20 incident points
  - Penalty every 5 incident points after 20
-- If you enter the session with the incorrect car then you will be disqualified from the race

 ### 6.2 Qualifying
 During qualifying sessions we expect all drivers to drive a normal outlap without exploiting any unrealistic tricks available in iRacing.
 This includes, but is not limited to, the 'brake dragging' method.